 If you have defined tags which refer to multimedia files, and if there are any such tags in the "tag-context" of a given concordance line, you can hear or see the source multimedia.
 The tag will be parsed to identify the file needed, if necessary downloading it from a web address, and then played.

-Video files can be played if the free VLC Media Player is installed (see http://www.vlcapp.com/).
-The next screenshot below shows a concordance line with, in the Nearest Tag column, the mark-up saying that the source text and the video file have the same file-name (except that the latter ends .AVI and the former .TXT).
+Video files play if the free VLC Media Player is installed (see http://www.vlcapp.com/).
+The next screenshot below shows a concordance line with, in the Tag column, the mark-up saying that the source text and the video file have the same file-name (except that the latter ends .AVI and the former .TXT).
 A double-click on the Tag (yellow highlighted cell) brought up the video screen you can see below,

 and that has now played to the tenth second, then paused.
 You can see in the case of this particular video that there is a sub-title with the same words that are in the concordance above (though there is no guarantee you will see sub-titles for all videos).